osaxma/mid/docs/interceptors.md

 }
 ```

+> Note: the `Response` and `Request` types of `HttpInterceptorClient` are from the [http] package.
+They are not the same as the one used in the server http interceptors.

 The interceptor(s) can be added to the client upon instantiation (using [Quick Start Tutorial][] as an example):

 ```dart